timeplus-io/proton/examples/coinbase/README.md

-This docker compose file demonstrates how to ingest websocket data into proton by using benthos pipeline.
+This docker compose file demonstrates how to ingest WebSocket data into Proton by using Benthos pipeline.